paper-trail-gem/paper_trail/README.md

 or versioning.
 You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.

-There's an excellent [RailsCast on implementing Undo with Paper Trail][8].

 - [Features](#features)
 - [Compatibility](#compatibility)
 - [Installation](#installation)